Alexdesc/AndroidCurrencyChange/README.md

 ## 🛠️ Installation Steps

 To start or launch the project you need to install git command and Android Studio.
-If you are not familiar with these environments, please check :
+If you are not familiar with these environments, please check:
 - https://github.com/joshnh/Git-Commands for git commands
 - https://developer.android.com/studio  to start with Android Studio